microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

     CodeQL's analysis output is provided in the form of a SARIF log file.
 For a human readable format, drop the SARIF file into [SARIF Viewer Website](https://microsoft.github.io/sarif-web-component/).
 (If there are violations, they will show up.
 If not, the page will not update.)

-    CodeQL query suites are provided in the suites directory and contain the sets of all recommended and mustfix queries. **NOTE** The desired query suite file should be downloaded/copied locally.
-Since the microsoft/windows-driver queries were downloaded as a codeql pack, the repo does not need to be cloned.
+    CodeQL query suites are provided in the suites directory and contain the sets of all recommended and mustfix queries.
+The desired query suite file should be downloaded/copied locally.

+    1. Create a local copy of the desired query suite file:

+        * windows_all_mustfix.qls
+        * windows_all_recommended.qls

-    To analyze a CodeQL database run the following command:
+    2. To analyze a CodeQL database run the following command:
     ```
 	codeql database analyze --download <path to databse> <path to quiery suite .qls file> --format=sarifv2.1.0 --output=out.sarif
     ```